September October November December January February March April

 May 31 PRIORITY DEADLINE DEC 31

 The PB&J Scholarship is for students who have experienced personal challenges that may not have allowed them to perform well academically, but who still have the drive to succeed.

 Examples of personal challenges include, but are not limited to:

 - Medical issues

 - peer issues: bullying, change of school, minority status, etc.

 - family issues: divorce, death, lack of income, homelessness, foster care, abuse, etc.

 - Amount to be awarded $500.00-$1,000.00

 White Rose Scholarship Foundation White Rose is a program of the Imperial Court of the Rocky Mountain Empire (ICRME).
 Since 1993, we have awarded academic scholarships to students based on academic achievement, community involvement and financial need without regard for the applicant's gender, age, sexual orientation, national origin, race, or religion.
-To date, White Rose Scholarship Foundation has awarded more than $285,000.
-Scholarships are funded through donations from private donors, community driven events, and with help from partners like the Imperial Court of the Rocky Mountain Empire.
+To date, the White Rose Scholarship Foundation has awarded more than $285,000.
+Scholarships are funded through donations from private donors, community-driven events, and with help from partners like the Imperial Court of the Rocky Mountain Empire.

-The Goldwater Scholarship supports outstanding students interested in research careers
+The Goldwater Scholarship supports outstanding students interested in research careers.

 in the natural sciences, mathematics, and engineering.
 The scholarship covers